Optimization of conveyance of quantum particles by moving potential well: Model and method

-which corresponds to $0.02\times 10^{-1}\text{ K}$ and $0.03\times 10^{10}\text{ Hz}$.
-Depending on parameters, the number of bound states changes, and we control the number of bound states by tuning the parameter $m$ fixing other parameters $z=1$ and $w=1$.
-In the present paper, we mostly study cases of one or a few bound states where quantum mechanical dynamics of trapped state is prominent.
-The cases with many trapping states are also interesting to see how the phenomena approach to the classical limit, but here we concentrate ourselves to the former cases, and leave the latter cases as a future problem.
+The number of bound states changes depending on the parameters, and we control the number of bound states by tuning the parameter $m$ fixing other parameters $V_0=1$ and $w=1$.
+In the present paper, we mostly study cases of one or a few bound states where quantum mechanical dynamics of the trapped state is prominent.
+The cases with many trapping states are also interesting to see how the phenomena approach the classical limit, but here we concentrate on the former cases, and leave the latter cases as a future problem.

+One of the typical systems corresponding to this model is the conveyance of a neutral atom by optical traps.
+For a particle with an atomic mass of $m=100 \text{ [Da]}$ (85.5~Da for Rb) and a trapping potential width of $w=1 \text{ [nm]}$, the typical energy scale in Eq.~\eqref{eigenvalue-pot-well} is estimated as

+If the number of bound states is small, $V_0$ and the ground-state energy have the same energy scale as Eq.~\eqref{eq:energy-scale}.
+This energy scale corresponds to $2.4\text{ mK}$ and $50\text{ MHz}$ when converted to temperature and frequency.